Adelaide is an exciting ‘must visit’ city.

 Adelaide’s Rundle Mall sculptures are some of the best I’ve seen.
 The piglet family are my favourites!
 These four pigs won the Rundle Mall National Sculpture competition in 1997.

 The popular pigs have been named Oliver (standing) Horatio (sitting) Truffles (sniffing the ground) and Augusta (sniffing the rubbish bin).
+I daresay, they’re some of the most photographed piglets in town!

 A trip to Adelaide Central Markets is a ‘must do’